Serra Espirito Santo, Brazil Travel Guide

 "Eu amo Espírito Santo!"
 (I love Espírito Santo!).

-Brazilians usually open to conversation.
+Brazilians typically open to conversation.
 Showing interest good.

-Interest in their heritage or football (soccer) good icebreaker.
+Interest in their cultural history or football (soccer) good icebreaker.

 Utilize language learning apps like Duolingo, Babbel, or Memrise for daily practice.